 However, realistically speaking, dressing as Lara Croft is not ideal when there are various obstacles and dangers in the jungle.
 Shorts and tank tops are not ideal because there are many ways you can get injured by getting bitten by dangerous insects and scratched by branches among many others.

-The best way to dress while trekking the jungles is lighter clothing that are comfortable and easier to dry if they become damp.
+The best way to dress while trekking in the jungles is lighter clothing that is comfortable and easier to dry if they become damp.
 The lighter weight will allow for maximum maneuverability.

 With maximum maneuverability, you will be able to venture through the paths much more easily and conserve some energy as well.
 After all, who would want to tire out before even starting!